Let Jason Compton assist you in purchasing your home in Lexington

-Step 1 – Get ready to buy
+Step 1 – Get ready to purchase

-Step 3 – Begin your home search
+Step 3 – Start your search

-Step 4 – Get a grasp of the housing market
+Step 4 – Comprehend the market

-Step 5 – Find the home you've been looking for
+Step 5 – Find the home of your dreams

 Step 6 – Negotiate